Roadmap

 Where we are today

-Capa is a working alpha.
-It compiles, type-checks, transpiles to Python, and runs.
-Every example in this site, in the examples directory, and in the white paper is executable.
+Capa is at v1.10.0.
+It compiles, type-checks, transpiles to Python, lowers to WebAssembly (core and Component Model), and runs.
+Every example in this site and in the examples directory is executable.
 The boundary between what is real and what is roadmap is sharp:

 Working today